ansible-middleware/keycloak/README.md

   localhost ansible_connection=local
   ```

-Note: when deploying clustered configurations, all hosts belonging to the cluster must be present in ansible_play_batch; ie. they must be targeted by the same ansible-playbook execution.
+Note: when deploying clustered configurations, all hosts belonging to the cluster must be present in `ansible_play_batch`; ie. they must be targeted by the same ansible-playbook execution.

 ## Configuration